mtykhenko/davinci-kata/architecture-decisions/0003-online-offline-selling.md

 Our customers should be able to buy meals online and chose a desired point of sale (POS), where they can get their meals.
 Additionally, our customers should be able to buy meals directly from fridges and kiosks.<br>

 ## Decision Drivers
-1. Fridges and kiosks use our software and we control whole selling chain there.
+1. Fridges and kiosks use our software, and we control whole selling chain there.

 ## Considered Options
 ### 1. Book meal online and release it only to the owner offline.
 For example, bar code is marked as booked and can be released only to the owner.
 Kiosk employee or a fridge scans bar code during buying and see that the item is booked.
-Customer should authenticate himself/herself to recieve a meal.
+Customer should authenticate himself/herself to receive a meal.

 #### Pros
 1. Execution process is simple.